Jamie West: Political career

 West was first elected to the Legislative Assembly of Ontario in the 2018 Ontario general election.
 During the 2018 election campaign, he was endorsed by United Steelworkers.

 He was reelected in the 2022 Ontario general election.
 He won a third term in office in the 2025 election.

 Tenure

-In May 2023, West proposed Bill 118, which would designate June 1st as Injured Workers Day.
+In May 2023, West proposed Bill 118, which would designate June 1 as Injured Workers Day.
 The bill was passed in December 2024, making it one of only a small handful of opposition private member's bills that were successfully passed during the 43rd Parliament of Ontario.

 In June 2024, West advocated for government funding for Hope Air; a charity that arranges medical transportation for low-income Canadians.

 As of August 11, 2024, he serves as the Official Opposition critic for Labour, Training, and Skills Development.

 In November 2024, West called on the provincial government to take stronger action against wage theft.

+In 2026, West endorsed Rob Ashton in that year's federal NDP leadership race.